jpype-project/jpype/doc/userguide.rst

 Java versions.
 Older Java versions did not directly mark the caller sensitive methods and we must instead blanket bomb all methods belonging to ``java.lang.Class``, ``java.lang.ClassLoader``, and  ``java.sql.DriverManager``.
-Newer version specifically annotate the methods requiring caller sensitive treatment, but for some reason this annotation is a package private and thus we are forced to search through method annotations by name to find the caller sensitive annotation.
-Fortunately, this process is only performed once when the class is created, and very few methods have a large number of annotation so this isn't a performance hit.
+Newer versions specifically annotate the methods requiring caller sensitive treatment, but for some reason this annotation is a package private and thus we must search through method annotations by name to find the caller sensitive annotation.
+Fortunately, this process is only performed once when the class is created, and very few methods have a large number of annotations so this isn't a performance hit.

 .. _limitations: